Accelnorm/solana-mobile-dapp-examples/README.md

 Its time to ride on the mobile wave on SOLANA!

 # Support
-1. Stuck while using any example in this repo? - Don't worry, I have created a dedicated support channel in dPU Official Discord server, join to meet other Solana Mobile Developers, ask for support and support others. [dPU Solana Mobile Devs Support Channel](https://dProgrammingUniversity.com/discord).
+1. Stuck while building Solana mobile apps using any example in this repo? - Don't worry, I have created a dedicated support channel in dPU Official Discord server, join to meet other Solana Mobile Developers, ask for support and support others. [dPU Solana Mobile Devs Support Channel](https://dProgrammingUniversity.com/discord).

 2. Join mailing list to stay upto to date with what examples and tools am working on and adding next - [Web3 Devs Newsletter](https://dprogramminguniversity.com/newsletter)